MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/using-wpp-recorder.md

 ---
-title: Inflight Trace Recorder (IFR) for logging traces
+title: Inflight Trace Recorder (IFR) for Logging Traces
 description: Inflight Trace Recorder (IFR) allows a trace provider, such as a kernel-mode driver, to record trace logs and store WPP log messages in buffers. ms.date: 03/30/2020
 ---